Andy Karduna, Interim Vice Provost for Graduate Studies

 Doctor of Musical Arts

-Requirements for the doctor of musical arts (DMA) degree include formal admission, proficiency and comprehensive examinations, second languages, a program of study including area of emphasis, and a dissertation or lecture document.
+Requirements for the doctor of musical arts (DMA) degree include formal admission, proficiency and comprehensive examinations, second languages, a program of study including area of emphasis, and a dissertation, lecture document, or digital portfolio.
 Requirements for residence, time limit, and continuous enrollment are the same as those listed for the PhD degree.
 See the School of Music and Dance section of this catalog for details.

 Chronological Summary of Procedures Leading to Doctoral Degrees